This article will show you how to search for hikes, parks, trails, and places (places of interest or POIs) in the Gaia GPS app.

 4. Tap an item in the drawer to get more information about it.

-For example, if you tap "Yosemite National Park" in the drawer in the above example, it will take you to a page with more information about Yosemite National Park.
+For example, if you tap "Yosemite National Park" in the drawer in the above picture, it will take you to a page with more information about Yosemite National Park.

-6. Tap on a Hike to get more information like distance, elevation, and difficulty.
+6. Tap on a Hike and it will show as a purple line on the map.
+Pull up the drawer to get more information like distance, elevation, and difficulty.
 You can save the Hike for offline use and also view reports and ratings.
 When you save a hike for offline use, the app will automatically download maps for the hike.
-You can view the hike and saved maps in the Saved menu.
+You can view the Hike and the corresponding maps in the Saved menu.

 Search Box on the Main Map

-2. Tap the filter button to narrow these results by length or difficulty.
+2. Tap the filter button to filter by activity (Hiking or Offroading).

 "Hikes" versus "Trails"